benhatsor/enderdragon/README.md

 `game.js`.
 Document code and specify what changed. (eg. added glass, fixed bug)

-If you have an idea, add it below.
+If you have an idea, add it above.

 ## Credit